poporubeus/Theoretical_and_numerical_aspects_of_nuclear_physisc_project/README.md

 The poisoning function represents how much Xenon-135 grows by  Iodine-135 decay.
 If the thermal neutron flux $\phi$ is modified we can observe many curves one inside the other.

 ## Numerical methods
-The method chosen for this code are fourth-order Runge-Kutta and the matrix exponential method.
+The methods chosen for this code are fourth-order Runge-Kutta and the matrix exponential method.
+Runge-Kutta is an iterative method to compute the solution of a system of ODE;
+matrix exponential method does the same using a costant coefficient matrix and arrays inside which collecting the equations.

+## Plots
+The plots inserted here want to show the different poisoning curves coming from the implementation of the two different methods.

+## Math formulas
+All of the math formulas are collected into

+## Python libraries
+*numpy;
+*tabulate;
+*matplotlib.pyplot;
+*scipy.linalg.expm.